 The Advanced Manufacturing Partnership — a national effort to bring together industry, universities, and the federal government — encourages strategic investments in emerging technologies that will create high-quality manufacturing jobs and enhance U.S. global competitiveness.

 AMO leads DOE's participation in the national interagency Advanced Manufacturing Partnership (AMP).
 AMO joins with other Federal agencies investing in innovation and cost-shared R&D projects, supporting manufacturing infrastructure, and facilitating job creation.
 These actions save energy and provide benefits to U.S. industry and the national economy.
 AMO contributes more broadly to the AMP with activities in Technology Development, Shared Infrastructure and Facilities, Education and Workforce Development.

 National Network for Manufacturing Innovation (NNMI) will be a network of Institutes devoted to manufacturing excellence, regional innovation infrastructure investments, and strong support for the competitiveness of U.S. business enterprises and manufacturing facilities.
-AMO actively supports the following two Institutes:
+AMO actively supports the following three Institutes:

 Advanced Manufacturing Jobs and Innovation Accelerator Challenge develops regional advance manufacturing innovation clusters that benefit small businesses and local economies.

 AMP Established to Advance Manufacturing and Drive Economic Growth